For Ages 6-18

-The Ceramics program provides students with the techniques needed to use clay as a medium of expression.
+The Ceramics program provides children and youth with the techniques needed to use clay as a medium of expression.
 No art experience required.
 Students are able to learn the potter’s wheel and hand building techniques to design and produce their own unique functional and sculptural pieces.